PSU-Research-Computing/psurc-docs/special-software.rst

 Specialized Software
 ====================

 This page is used to describe specialized software that requires additional documentation in order to use and isn't necessarily specific to either the research systems or the clusters.

-Specific instructions should reference information on the appropriate page, but general information that would otherwise be repeated can go here.
+Information Specific to either the cluster or the research servers should live on the appropriate page and be referenced from here.

 Portland Group Cluster Development Kit (PGICDK)
 -----------------------------------------------